Epilepsy and mental health wellbeing

-It's ok to not feel ok, but remember, you don't have to feel alone.
-There are lots of support options available and people that you can talk to.
+It's ok to not feel ok, but remember, you don't have to face it alone.
+There’s lots of help available and people that you can talk to.

-Below are a number of organisations, charities and specialist services that are all available if you need them.
+Below are some organisations, charities and specialist services that are there to help whenever you need them.

-If you feel that you need some help urgently, there are a number of crisis helplines listed below.
+If you need help urgently, contact one of the crisis helplines listed below.

-If you think you might need urgent help.
-There are places you can go:
+If you need urgent help, there are places you can go:

 Call 999 or go to A&E now if: